seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 is herself in the tub.

 **LUCIO**
-Why, ’tis good; it is the right of it; it must be
+Why, 'tis good; it is the right of it; it must be
 so: ever your fresh whore and your powdered bawd:
 an unshunned consequence; it must be so.
 Art going
 to prison, Pompey?